nishan7/Recommender-Online/README.md

 It is based on my previous project IMDb-Recommender https://github.com/nishan7/IMDb-Recommender

-It is the python/flask website used to recommend movies based on other movie/ your like.
+It is the python/flask website used to recommend movies based on other movie your like.

 It is based on the movieLens dataset. https://grouplens.org/datasets/movielens/